stevegury/jstack-profiler/README.md

 # Jstack Profiler

-Simple profiler that take concatenation of jstack's output as input
+Simple profiler that take concatenation of jstack's output as input.
+It's useful, when you want to find what's going on a production server that you can't stop or profile (with classic profiler).

 # How to use